Social commerce strategies: from browsing to buying on social media

 E-commerce legislation also applies to social commerce:

-• 14-day return policy: EU-wide cooling-off period
+• 14-day right of return: EU-wide cooling-off period

 • Transparent pricing: Including VAT and shipping costs